joelouthan/Theologicus/src/genesis/genesis08-15-22.md

 ### Promise of God: God will deliver you through the world

->James 4:13-17 (CSB) Come now, you who say, “Today or tomorrow we will travel to such and such a city and spend a year there and do business and make a profit.”
-14 Yet you do not know what tomorrow will bring—what your life will be!
-For you are like vapor that appears for a little while, then vanishes.
-15 Instead, you should say, “If the Lord wills, we will live and do this or that.”
-16 But as it is, you boast in your arrogance.
-All such boasting is evil.
-17 So it is sin to know the good and yet not do it.
+>James 4:13-17 (CSB) Come now, you who say, “Today or tomorrow we will travel to such and such a city and spend a year there and do business and make a profit.”Yet you do not know what tomorrow will bring—what your life will be!
+For you are like vapor that appears for a little while, then vanishes.Instead, you should say, “If the Lord wills, we will live and do this or that.”But as it is, you boast in your arrogance.
+All such boasting is evil.So it is sin to know the good and yet not do it.

 I am not trying to preach your best life now.
 Because you if you think you believe there is a God and don't obey him, this is the best that life gets.
 Because your way is straight to a place where there is weeping and gnashing of teeth.